 One other good piece of advice I had from Skinny was to locate the modem as far as possible from other electronic equipment.
 I found I got better speed, 25 Mbps instead of the 20 or so I could see, when I moved the modem to a room without any computers, servers or routers.

-Even though the speed isn’t great at home, I’m almost tempted by Skinny Broadband.
-For me the deal breaker is the 60GB data cap.
+Even though the speed isn’t great at home, Skinny Broadband looks tempting at the price.
+The deal breaker is the 60GB data cap.

 While this is more than my household would use most months, there are times when we go way, way over.
-When I do a big cloud backup we might use close to a terabyte.
+A big cloud backup might use close to a terabyte.
 That might happen twice a year.
 Then there are times when we have visitors and the data load jumps.

 There’s no way to accomodate that kind of data consumption with wireless broadband.